fayfaywcl/CART315/Process/Journal.md

 Also, since the tutorial also include an audio section , I experimented with audio by adding audio sources to game objects, setting background sounds, placing random bird sounds outside the main area, and testing Audio Reverb Zones to improve atmosphere. ( It is a useful skill that I think I could implement in my future prototype)

-From there, I implemented several gameplay systems: movement scripts using child objects, rotating collectible items, a collect function with visual effects, jumping, and doors that open when the player(the vacuum cleaner, the one that the player controls) approaches using triggers and tags.
+From there, I implemented several gameplay systems: movement scripts using child objects, rotating collectible items, a collect function with visual effects, jumping, and doors that open when the player(the vacuum cleaner) approaches using triggers and tags.

  ![Collect&jump&dooropen](Media/JumpAndOpenDoor.gif)